Workholding, Rotary Tables

 Flatness of base 0.001".

-Repeatability within 0.001".
 Hardened vise bed & jaw plates.
-Outside rail edges

 of the body machined.

-80,000 PSI high nickel ductile iron.
+80,000 PSI

-8200 lbs. clamping pressure.
-Powder paint & sealed bearing system.
+paint & sealed bearing

-Dimensions are industry standard.
+Dimensions are

 Model D675, when fully